qbead/qbeadWebsite/content/book/progpatterns.md

 # Putting it all together

-After we have created all the variables and functions we need for our code do what we want it to do, we need to actually start the program.
+After we have created all the variables and functions we need for our code to do what we want it to do, we need to actually start the program.
 To do this, the program needs to know what function to run first.
-In different languages this is done differently, but, in our particular case, we do it by defining two special functions: `setup` and `loop`.
+In different languages this is done differently.
+In our particular case, we do it by defining two special functions: `setup` and `loop`.
 Our computer is instructed to run these functions first.
 It finds the `setup` function and runs it before anything else.
 Usually this function is used to **set up** any settings we need in advance.
-Then the computer repeatedly runs the `loop` function, which is named this way because it **runs in a loop**.
+Then the computer repeatedly runs the `loop` function, which is named this way because it **runs in a loop** (or repeats itself).
 To run any of the other function we have written, we have to call the functions from the `loop` function.